sufst/vcu-gui/README.md

-# vcu-driver-profile
+# VCU Driver Profile Tool
-A tool to draw curves for driver throttle maps etc
+A graphical tool for customising and exporting driver profiles for the VCU.

+## Usage

+## Contributing

+## Dependencies